expertanalytics/xal/content/about/_index.md

 weight: 20
 ---

-Expert Analytics is a data-science consultancy based in Oslo, Norway.
+Expert Analytics is a high tech software consultancy based in Oslo, Norway.
 We offer high-quality software solutions for industrial applicaitons to both domestic and international customers.
-Our experts have years of hands-on programming experience combined with solid backgrounds in the natural sciences, which translates into an ability to analyse and solve complex challenges.
+Our experts have years of hands-on programming experience combined with a solid background in the natural sciences, which translates into an ability to analyse and solve complex challenges.
 For the client, it guarantees that our solutions will meet their needs and beyond.